m5stack/m5-docs/docs/en/related_documents/v-training.md

 > Inside folder "train","vaild", they share exact the same folder directory, when we switch Class, the program will generate the same folder (with a name of Class number) in both "train" and "vaild".
 The phtotos will placed either in "train" or "vaild",  underneath the coorespondent Class folder.

 > Before we compress the package, we should check the photo and photo number, make sure for the same Class, the number of photos in the coorespondent Class Folder in
-<mark>"train" and "vaild"  should add up over 120. (like n1-n100 in train, n100-n120 in vaild).
-If any Class photos total amount were under 120, please either delete it or copy for back up.
+<mark>"train" and "vaild"  should add up over 35.
+If any Class photos total amount were under 35, please either delete it or copy for back up.
 After finish the checking, let's compress the "train" and "vaild" to ZIP.
 </mark>

 ## Upload Data to Cloud